PeterRobards/Yall_Scan/README.md

 Python 3 is essential for running this program and, while not required, I always suggest setting up a python virtual environment (venv) or (pipenv) when running this tool in order to keep your workspace isolated.

-If you already know you have an appropriate version of Python installed on your system, you can skip to either Setting up a [Virtual Environment](#VirtualEnvironment), installing the [Requirements](#Requirements), or directly to [Usage](#Usage) if all the other [Prerequisites](#Prerequisites) have been met.
+If you already know you have an appropriate version of Python installed on your system, you can skip to either:
+Setting up a [Virtual Environment](#VirtualEnvironment), installing the [Requirements](#Requirements), or directly to [Usage](#Usage) if all the other [Prerequisites](#Prerequisites) have been met.